buffeinstein/Ebay-scraper-tool/README.md

 Happy scraping!

-This project was made to follow the instructions, found  [here](https://github.com/mikeizbicki/cmc-csci040/tree/2022fall/project_03)
+This project was made to follow the instructions found  [here](https://github.com/mikeizbicki/cmc-csci040/tree/2022fall/project_03)